-In connection with the acquisition of Beckman Coulter, the Company acquired an existing currency swap agreement.
-The agreement requires the Company to purchase approximately 184 million Japanese Yen (JPY/¥) at rate of \$1 /¥102.25 on a monthly basis through June 1, 2018.
-As of December 31, 2011, the aggregate Japanese Yen purchase commitment was approximately ¥14.1 billion (approximately \$182 million based on exchange rates as of December 31, 2011).
-The currency swap does not qualify for hedge accounting, and as a result changes in the fair value of the currency swap are reflected in selling, general and administrative expenses in the accompanying Consolidated Statements of Earnings each reporting period.
-During the year ended December 31, 2011 the Company recorded a pre-tax charge of approximately \$8 million related to changes in the fair value of this currency swap.
-The fair value of the currency swap is included in other long-term liabilities in the accompanying Consolidated Balance Sheet.
+In connection with a 2011 acquisition, the Company acquired a currency swap agreement that requires the Company to purchase approximately 184 million Japanese Yen (JPY/¥) at a rate of \$1/¥102.25 on a monthly basis through June 1, 2018.
+As of December 31, 2012, the aggregate Japanese Yen purchase commitment was approximately ¥11.9 billion (approximately \$138 million based on exchange rates as of December 31, 2012).
+The currency swap does not qualify for hedge accounting and as a result changes in the fair value of the currency swap are reflected in selling, general and administrative expenses in the accompanying Consolidated Statements of Earnings each reporting period.
+During the years ended December 31, 2012 and 2011, the Company recorded pre-tax income of approximately \$22 million and a pre-tax charge of approximately \$8 million, respectively, related to changes in the fair value of this currency swap.
+The fair value of the currency swap is included in other long-term liabilities in the accompanying Consolidated Balance Sheets.
 Since there is not an active market for the currency swap, the Company obtains a market quote based on observable inputs, including foreign currency exchange market data, from the swap counterparties to adjust the currency swap to fair value each quarter.